Lissencephaly: Neuronal migration

 Folding of the cerebral cortex is important in the development of overall brain function and cognitive abilities.
 Neuronal migration is the process by which neurons migrate to the final position in the brain during the development of the nervous system.
 This development of the nervous system occurs between 12 and 16 weeks of gestation.
 The neurons are created at the ventricular zone.
 The neurons then extend along the radial glia to reach the cortical zone.
-It is the disruption of the radial and tangential migration that causes reduced or absence gyri that is known as lissencephaly.
+It is the disruption of the radial and tangential migration that causes reduced or absent gyri that is known as lissencephaly.

 The lack of gyri causing a smooth appearance of the cerebral cortex is due to abnormal neuronal migration in the developmental stages of the nervous system.
 The cause of lissencephaly has been linked to both genetic and non-genetic factors.
 Three main types of lissencephaly have been identified and although all types display the similar symptoms the pathogenesis of each type varies.

 The genes associated with lissencephaly are still being discovered; however, due to advances in genetics individual genes are being identified as the cause of lissencephaly.
 Mutations in LIS1, DCX (doublecortin), ARX (aristaless related homeobox), RELN have all been identified to cause lissencephaly.
 Viral infections can also cause lissencephaly.

 The known genetic and viral causes are listed below:

 LIS1

 LIS1 (also known as PAFAH1B1) is the most widely studied.
 LIS1 is located on chromosome 17p13.3.
 LIS1 is integral in regulating the motor protein dynein which plays an important role in the movement of neuronal nuclei along microtubules.
-The mutation or deletion involving LIS1 is associated with both Isolated Lissencephaly Syndrome and Miller–Dieker syndrome.
-Miller-Dieker syndrome however, has additional deletions of adjacent genes on chromosome 17 causing facial and other congenital abnormalities and defects.
+The mutation or deletion involving LIS1 is associated with both Isolated Lissencephaly syndrome and Miller–Dieker syndrome.
+Miller-Dieker syndrome, however, has additional deletions of adjacent genes on chromosome 17 causing facial and other congenital abnormalities and defects.
 This mutation full or deletion of chromosome 17p13.3 leads to inadequate neuronal migration due to LIS1 encoding for an enzyme that interacts with the microtubule protein dynein.
 LIS1 mutation or deletion is not inherited from a parent and thus recurrence is unlikely.

 A Chinese family with an autosomal dominant inheritance pattern and a mutation in this gene has been reported.